Screams Without Words: Aftermath and criticism

 According to Haaretz, "The report reverberated around the world and was viewed in Israel as a highly significant step in recognizing the atrocities, pushing back against the international community's alleged silence and hypocrisy on the subject."

 On January 3, Mondoweiss published an article by an "anonymous group of Palestinian journalists in Israel" containing a critical review of statements in "Screams Without Words" about Gal Abdush.
-As described by Mondoweiss, some of Abdush's relatives, including her sisters and brother-in-law, stated that she hadn't been raped.
+As described by Mondoweiss, some of Abdush's relatives, including her sisters and brother-in-law, stated that she had not been raped.
 Her brother-in-law, Nissim Abdush, stated that no official party had informed them of sexual assault, saying that "the media invented it".
-Her sisters Tali Barakha and Miral Altar pointed out perceived incoherencies in the timing of events, with Altar writing that "[i]t doesn't make any sense that in four minutes, they raped her, slaughtered her, and burned her".
+Her sisters Tali Barakha and Miral Altar pointed out perceived inconsistencies in the timing of events, with Altar writing that "[i]t doesn't make any sense that in four minutes, they raped her, slaughtered her, and burned her".
 The Mondoweiss article also pointed to a Ynet interview of Gal's mother, Eti Bracha, where she stated that she had only learned about the rape from "the New York Times reporter".
 However, Bracha, like Gal Abdush's brother and mother-in-law, said they believed Abdush was raped.
 Bracha stated that "there are witnesses who saw the sexual assault of my daughter".

 In an article published in CounterPunch in early February, media scholar and Fordham University professor Robin Andersen criticized the strength of the investigation, noting major discrepancies between families' testimonies and the article's text.

-In February 2024, Schwartz was found to have liked incendiary posts on social media, including one calling to "turn the strip into a slaughterhouse", "violate any norm, on the way to victory", and that read "Those in front of us are human animals who do not hesitate to violate minimal rules."
-The Times launched an investigation.
-The Times was reviewing Schwartz's social media posts, and made a preliminary statement that such activity breaches company policy.
+In February 2024, Schwartz was found to have liked incendiary posts on social media, including one calling to "turn the strip into a slaughterhouse", "violate any norm, on the way to victory", and that "Those in front of us are human animals who do not hesitate to violate minimal rules."
+The Times launched an investigation; it reviewed Schwartz's social media posts, and made a preliminary statement that such activity breaches company policy.
 Schwartz subsequently locked and deleted her social media posts.